datascience-mobi/02_TissueSpecificAntigens_2021/README.md

 </div>

 With these genes do further analysis according to the course from Carl Hermann on the data matrix.

-**Literature: (just as an example)**

-Haller et al. 2019, Nuclear NR4A3 Immunostaining Is a Specific and Sensitive Novel Marker for Acinic Cell Carcinoma of the Salivary Glands
-"The recently described HTN3-MSANTD3 gene fusion was observed in 4 of 49 (8%) evaluable AciCCs, all with nuclear NR4A3 immunostaining"

-Hlavac et al. 2021, SLC46A1 Haplotype with Predicted Functional Impact has Prognostic Value in Breast Carcinoma.

 - hierarchical clustering*
 - statistical test (limma analysis, t-test, F-test)*
 - Venn diagram*

-compare groups here as you like, different treatments, healthy versus ill, etc.
+Compare groups here as you like, different treatments, healthy versus ill, etc.

-**Please only use this code here as an example, you can use whatever function and packages you want !**

 Save your R script and also your .rda file on your computer.
 Put all your plots as .pdf in the folder **"plots"** in the dropbox (one per subgroup) and also your .R script in the folder **"session"** and the data matrix only for your gene group as .csv in the folder **"tables"**.